digicosmos86/growthings-lessons/content/unit2/lesson2.md

 ![RPi Pixel](https://s3.eu-west-2.amazonaws.com/learning-resources-production/projects/rpi-sensehat-led-coordinates/74c1964b50cd187a24d1ba6365c46006161f539b/en/images/coordinates.png)

-**Task**: Use this worksheet to design a picture that you would like to display on the LED matrix.
+**Task**: Use this {{% button href="https://github.com/digicosmos86/MicroInventor_Hugo/raw/master/content/unit2/lesson2.files/worksheet.pdf" icon="fa fa-download" %}}worksheet{{% /button %}} to design a picture that you would like to display on the LED matrix.
 Then use `sense.set_pixel()` method to "draw" the picture on the LED matrix.

 ```python
 sense.set_pixels(pixel_list)